As a nutrition coach, I spend a lot of time explaining to my clients which supplements are worth taking, creatine being one of them.

 5. Fatigue

 Fatigue has been reported as a side effect of creatine supplementation.
-However, the fatigue is related to being able to train more intensely, which causes you to feel more fatigued after the fact.
+However, fatigue is related to being able to train more intensely, which causes you to feel more fatigued after the fact.

 Training more intensely with creatine supplementation is also why some people report feeling dizzy while taking creatine.